ruby/tk/README.md

 Your contributions are welcome on GitHub at https://github.com/ruby/tk.

-Unfortunatelly we have no resource to handle issue reports.
+Unfortunately we have no resource to handle issue reports.

 Therefore please open pull request with either: